Webinar Date: March 27,2014

-- Tom Vander Ark - Managing Partner at Learn Capital, Washington
+- Tom Vander Ark - CEO at Getting Smart, Washington

 Tim: … and a lot of the people on this community and who are attending this webinar, might be pretty familiar, kind of expert users with Blended Learning but I was also recently at a conference where very few people knew what Blended Learning was.

 Tim: So, just a real quick slide if you want to, yeah, start with that.